ndsev/zserio/doc/ZserioLanguageOverview.md

 `versionString` are present only if the `availability` contains the `VERSION_NUMBER` and `VERSION_STRING` masks respectively.

->Note that the bitmask can contain a member which is manually assigned to 0 and which represents an empty bitmask (e.g. `NONE = 0`).
+>Note that the bitmask can contain a value which is manually assigned to 0 and which represents an empty bitmask (e.g. `NONE = 0`).
 Such `NONE` mask can be useful in expressions.

 The bitmask value represented by integer type can be referenced as `valueof(Permission.EXECUTABLE)`,